The best advice you can hear before you travel

 It’s easy to be careless about money when your bank account is full.
 However, if you’re responsible with your money from the get go, you won’t regret it.
 Spending all your money at the front end of your vacation, may limit what you can do later.

-Maybe you want to go diving with sharks and you didn’t know about it until the last few days, that does sound cool, right?
-Keep your budget on track, and you'll be thankful for your frugalness.
+Maybe you want to dive with sharks and you didn’t knoq it was even an option until the last few days of your trip (but, it's expensive) keep your budget on track, and you'll be thankful for your frugalness.

 Yes, take pictures and document your journey, but also remember to take in each moment fully.
 I have been guilty of this far too many times, and I regret it!